khorben/gbsddialog/README.md

 Dependencies
 ------------

-gbsdinstall only depends on [Gtk+](https://gtk.org/), in its version 3.

-It can still easily be modified to work with Gtk+ version 2.
+gbsdinstall only depends on [Gtk+](https://gtk.org/).
+While it is meant to be used with version 3 of Gtk+, it can also be built with version 2.
 (Ideally version 2.10 or later)

+To switch between version 2 or 3, modify `src/Makefile` and `tools/Makefile`
+where indicated.

 Development Plan
 ----------------